vaibhav34777/superstore-data-analytics-dashboard/README.md

     * Go to [Looker Studio](https://datastudio.google.com/).
     * Click `+ Create` -> `Data Source`.
     * Select the `PostgreSQL` connector.
-    * Enter your Cloud SQL connection details (Hostname, Port, Database, Username, Password).
+    * Enter your Cloud SQL connection details (Hostname, Port, Database, Username, Password) for the *already populated* database.
     * **Add each of your normalized tables** (`customers`, `geography`, `products`, `orders`, `order_details`) as separate data sources.
-For each, ensure you refresh fields after connecting.
-2.  **Recreate the Dashboard (Optional, or Use Live Link):**
+Looker Studio will automatically detect the fields from your populated tables.
+2.  **Explore and Analyze:**
+    * Once connected, you can begin exploring the data and building visualizations.
-    While the live dashboard link provides immediate access, if you want to understand the chart configurations:
+    * Refer to the live dashboard link provided above and the screenshots in the `looker_studio/screenshots/` folder for examples of the insights and chart configurations.
-    * Create a new report in Looker Studio.
-    * For each insight, follow the steps outlined in the `looker_studio_dashboard_guide` (which you have in your previous interactions) to create the charts.
-Remember to use **Data Blending** to combine data from multiple tables for each visualization.
+    * Utilize Looker Studio's **Data Blending** feature to combine data from multiple tables for comprehensive visualizations (e.g., joining `orders` and `order_details` for sales trends).
-    * Refer to the screenshots in the `looker_studio/screenshots/` folder for visual guidance.

 ## Future Enhancements